meanin/dev-to-articles/2018-11-13 Seed Table Storage.md

 ![img](https://raw.githubusercontent.com/meanin/vsts-tasks/master/screenshots/seedtablestorage.png)

 To use this task you have to have a [configured](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=vsts#sep-azure-rm) Azure Resource Manager connection with a Service Principal.
 Set a storage account name and a table name which you want to seed.
-Select a json file location.
-File have to be a json list of flat object, which everyone contains at least two properties: PrimaryKey and RowKey.
+Select a JSON file location.
+The file has to be a JArray of a flat object, which everyone contains at least two properties: PrimaryKey and RowKey.
 Here is a little example:
 ```
 [